Skip to Content

 How to Pronounce “Dirty Sprite”

-• Sprite = /spraɪt/
+• Sprite: /spraɪt/

 When and How to Use “Dirty Sprite”

-In music lyrics or captions
+In music or captions

-When talking about hip-hop culture
+When discussing hip-hop culture

 • “Dirty Sprite became a symbol of Southern rap in the 2010s.”

-In memes or jokes online
+In memes or social media

-• “All he drinks is Dirty Sprite.”
+• “All he posts about is Dirty Sprite vibes.”

-Example Sentences
+Example sentences:

-• “He captioned his photo: ‘Sippin’ on Dirty Sprite.’”
+• “He captioned his post: ‘Sippin’ on Dirty Sprite.’”

 Similar Slang Terms in Music Culture